MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/how-to-authenticate-with-aad.md

 ## Specifying the AAD authority

-AAD has a number of endpoints for authentication:
+AAD has many endpoints for authentication:

 * When the tenant hosting the principal being authenticated is known (in other words, when one knows which AAD directory the user or application are in), the AAD endpoint is `https://login.microsoftonline.com/{tenantId}`.
-  Here, `{tenantId}` is either the organization's tenant ID in AAD, or its domain name (e.g. `contoso.com`).
+  Here, `{tenantId}` is either the organization's tenant ID in AAD, or its domain name (for example, `contoso.com`).

 * When the tenant hosting the principal being authenticated is not known, the "common" endpoint can be used by replacing the `{tenantId}` above